marcelkornblum/sn-rfcs/text/0004-hosting.md

 Download a JSON key for the user, and paste the whole JSON into the CircleCI > Project Settings > Environment Variables page as a var named `GCLOUD_SERVICE_KEY`, also setting the `GOOGLE_PROJECT_ID` and `GOOGLE_COMPUTE_ZONE` variables.

-Lastly, enable the [Cloud Build API](https://console.cloud.google.com/marketplace/details/google/cloudbuild.googleapis.com), needed for GAE now.
+Lastly, enable the [Cloud Build API](https://console.cloud.google.com/marketplace/details/google/cloudbuild.googleapis.com), and the [App Engine API](https://console.developers.google.com/apis/api/appengine.googleapis.com/overview) needed for auto-deployments to GAE now.

 ### Set up your configuration file